-Pulling the triggers fires the shotgun when a shot shell is in the chamber.
+Pulling the trigger fires the shotgun when a shot shell is in the chamber.

-- 1. With a shot shell in the chamber of the barrel intended to be fired, and keeping the muzzle of the shotgun pointed in a safe direction and your fingers out of the trigger guard and away from the triggers, move the manual safety slide to the "FIRE" position (refer to Manual Safety Operation, page 5). - 2.
-Hold the recoil pad snugly to your shoulder and carefully point the muzzle of the shotgun at your intended target. - 3.
-Squeeze (pull) the trigger for the barrel you intend to fire with steadily increasing pressure until the shotgun fires.
+1. With a shot shell in the chamber of the barrel intended to be fired, and keeping the muzzle of the shotgun pointed in a safe direction and your fingers out of the trigger guard and away from the trigger, move the manual safety slide to the "FIRE" position (refer to Manual Safety Operation, page 5).

+- 2. Hold the recoil pad snugly to your shoulder and carefully point the muzzle of the shotgun at your intended target. - 3.
+Squeeze (pull) the trigger with steadily increasing pressure until the shotgun fires.

 WARNING!!
-Do not touch the triggers until you are actually ready to fire the shotgun, or an unintended discharge may occur, possibly resulting in death or injury to a bystander, or damage to an unintended target.
+Do not touch the trigger until you are actually ready to fire the shotgun, or an unintended discharge may occur, possibly resulting in death or injury to a bystander, or damage to an unintended target.